 - In urban areas of developing nations, approximately 1 billion people live in slums

 - More than 70 percent of Africa’s urban population live in slums

-- In 2005 the united nation’s estimated 100 million people are homeless worldwide – It’s hard to estimate homelessness so this could be potentially much higher, that’s a real problem that we have to solve through more stable and permanent housing options
+- In 2005 the united nation’s estimated 100 million people were homeless worldwide – It’s hard to estimate homelessness so this could be potentially much higher.
+That’s a real problem that we have to solve through more stable and permanent housing options